Post Graduate Certificate in Strategic Digital Marketing, USW

 During her first year as a full-time member of Atrium teaching staff, Julie won a departmental & university-wide Excellence in Learning, Teaching & Assessment award & has since won a further award for personal development & student employability.

-Under-graduate & post-graduate dissertation supervision.
+Under-graduate & post-graduate dissertation supervisor

-Exposure, a major online multi media project involving post & undergraduate students. www.exposureusw.wordpress.com
+Editor of Exposure, a major online multi media project involving post & undergraduate students. www.exposureusw.wordpress.com

 Researched & written a chapter for Radio In Small Nations, published autumn 2012.

 Regular football writer, including for Jack Magazine, the matchday programme of Swansea City FC and Wales’ oldest newspaper, the Carmarthen Journal.
 She also contributes to football blogs & fanzines as well as radio sports programmes.

 Producer: Soccer Sunday (ITV); Look Up Your Genes (BBC)

 Assistant Producer: The Front Row (ITV); Cardiff Half Marathon (BBC)

 Specialist researcher: The Exchange with Huw Edwards (BBC); Election night coverage (BBC); Ask Leanne Wood (BBC); High Hopes (BBC)